WebDevCaptain/nlp-review/README.md

 # Natural Language Processing

-This is a repo for reviewing basics of NLP.
+Repository for reviewing basics of NLP.
+It contains various notebooks covering almost all the topics related to NLP.
+It also hosts multiple projects and datasets.

+---

 ## Contents